EndCar808/1DDiffusion/README.md

 ## Build & Run C code

-1. Change directory into the /C and run the Makefile
+1. Change directory into the /C folder and run the Makefile

 ```sh